Option I (Thesis)

 Non-Degree, Post-Baccalaureate Option

-Students may be allowed to enroll in courses before being admitted to the master's or certificate program by applying as a non-degree, post-baccalaureate student under the application's Admission Objective (#4).
+Students may enroll in courses before being admitted to the master's or certificate program by applying as a non-degree, post-baccalaureate student under the application's Admission Objective (#4).
+Students who take classes as a Post-Baccalaureate Non-Degree seeking student should not assume they will be admitted to the online MS degree.